It’s In The Details’

 Based in Milltown, New Jersey, the Willis Russell Card Company produced sets of playing cards in the early 1900s.
 Cards were standard playing cards and not a specific baseball game as other issues.
 However, on the backs, they had pictures of baseball players in various poses.

-Six poses are in the set – a pitcher and five different fielders.
+Six different poses are available, including a pitcher and five different fielders.
 The cards can be found in either a blue color tint or a red one.
 All cards have a dark blue or red border surrounding the player.
 The players used in the poses are unknown.
 In addition to the poses, a special black and white image of a player is used as the Joker card.

 Incidentally, the sample cards have led to some confusion on the date.
 While the copyright states the cards were copyrighted in 1906, it is unclear if they were issued in that year.
 The sample schedule cards have are for the 1910 season.
 It is possible that a set of cards was printed in 1906 and the company then printed the schedule cards to continue to promote the set a few years later.
 It should be noted that other gaming issues had earlier copyright dates but later production times so that wasn’t uncommon.